Philip F. Fullard: First World War

 Fullard joined the Inns of Court Officer Training Corps in 1915, and after receiving high marks in his examination was offered a commission in the Royal Irish Fusiliers, but was then selected for the Royal Flying Corps.
 He was commissioned as a probationary temporary second lieutenant for duty with the RFC on 5 August 1916.
 He trained at the No. 2 School of Military Aeronautics at Oxford, with No. 3/24 Reserve Squadron, and at the Central Flying School at Upavon, and on 26 December was appointed a flying officer and confirmed in his rank as a second lieutenant on the General List.
 Fullard soloed after only three hours flying time, and on account of his exceptional flying ability, he was retained as an instructor at Upavon, but was eventually sent to serve in No. 1 Squadron RFC in France in May 1917.

 Flying various models of Nieuport Scout throughout his combat career, Fullard scored steadily over the next six months.
 He opened his victory log with two victories in May, followed by five in June.
 On 19 June, still only a second lieutenant, he was appointed a flight commander with the temporary rank of captain.
 In this role he scored more victories, with eight in July, and twelve in August.
 He damaged the blood vessels in one eye while flying in September, resulting in temporary blindness that grounded him for much of the month.
 Fullard was awarded the Military Cross and Bar in September 1917; both awards were announced in the same edition of the London Gazette.
-Fullard recovered to score eleven more wins in October, and two in November, including the 8-kill ace Leutnant Hans Hoyer.
+Fullard recovered to score eleven more victories in October, and two in November, including the 8-victory ace Leutnant Hans Hoyer.
 He was also awarded the Distinguished Service Order.
 Two days after his 40th victory he suffered a compound fracture of the leg during a soccer match between his squadron and an infantry battalion.
 He did not return to duty until near the end of the war, when on 24 September 1918 he was appointed acting major.

 During his period of active service Fullard once brought down four German aircraft in a single day, and he and another pilot once brought down seven enemy aircraft before breakfast, with Fullard accounting for three.
 Also, during the three months Fullard served as commander, his flight of six pilots brought down more enemy aircraft than any other in France, without suffering a single casualty.
 In one combat Fullard's flying goggles were shot away from his eyes and some Verey lights in his aircraft ignited, setting his aircraft partially on fire, but he managed to fly back to the British lines.
 Besides his three gallantry awards, he had two further recommendations.
 One of these was for the Victoria Cross.

 A curious fact is that he scored all of his victories flying other variants of the same Nieuport 17 design (the Nieuports 23 and 27) during the war, becoming most successful Nieuport pilot in general.